quantumlib/Cirq/cirq-web/README.rst

     sphere = BlochSphere(state_vector=state_vector)
     sphere.generate_html_file()

-This will create the file in the current working directory.
-There are additional options to specify the output directory or to open the visualization in a browser for example.
+This will create an HTML file in the current working directory.
+There are additional options to specify the output directory or to open the visualization in a browser, for example.

-You can also view and interact with a Bloch sphere in a Colab or Jupyter notebook setting with the following:
+You can also view and interact with a Bloch sphere in a `Google Colab
+<https://colab.google.com>`_ notebook or Jupyter notebook.
+Here is an example:

 .. code-block:: python